FreskyZ/fine/docs/ipv6.md

 trace packet flow from containers to other machine by...

-now you need another server to start a simple tcp server to avoid potential mess in http traffics, while currently I don't have a second server and it's not ok to initiate a connection from my server to my local machine as it will be blocked by my home network isp, so I should initiate a connection from my local machine to my server, as my dev machine also have docker and docker network setup, right? no, that's another abyss, that you don't find iptables and nftables command in wsl distro, while you probably know windows wsl + docker desktop create container with host network will display a docker-desktop as hostname that's because the host means the docker desktop dedicated distro not your working distro, and the dddd also don't have iptables and nftables command! first, wsl don't default support iptables and nftables, and windows docker desktop setup network by some windows side programs, some hyper-v network settings and some wsl magics, and they work together to make things smooth when you start a normal develop time http server in container and opens that in browser in windows, and windows side firewall rules even work for this scenario, without using network filter rules like docker-ce on a linux server, and it will be complex and not that meaningful (compare to this already not very meaningful investigation if you skip to the end of this document) to investigate architecture and underlying mecahnism
+now you need another server to start a tcp server, if you are like me and currently don't have a second server and my home network isp definitely will block connections initiated from outside, so the natural solution is to start the connection from my local machine to the server, my local machine should have similar network setup, right? no, that's another abyss, indicate by you cannot find iptables and nftables command on wsl, and as you may probably know windows wsl docker desktop have different host network as indicated by the hostname is not a random hex value but docker-desktop which is the docker desktop dedicated distro, and you cannot find iptables and nftables command on dddd! it turns out that wsl seems don't default support network filtering, see https://github.com/microsoft/WSL/issues/11140 and https://github.com/microsoft/WSL/issues/6044 while there is a config key called firewall in https://learn.microsoft.com/en-us/windows/wsl/wsl-config, not sure whether wsl actually support network filtering at this time, and to make things more cool, wsl network mode mirrored is related to this topic, on the docker desktop side, it seems using some windows side programs, hyperv features and wsl features and some other magics to make things very smooth when you start a normal development server in container and opens that in browser in windows, and make user very confusing without background knowledge of docker network internals from linux servers with normal docker-ce installation, currently it is not very meaningful to investigate this, especially compare to this already no very meaningful investigation if you skip to the end of this document for the true conclusion, so...

-see also https://github.com/microsoft/WSL/issues/11140 and https://github.com/microsoft/WSL/issues/6044 but there is a config key called firewall in https://learn.microsoft.com/en-us/windows/wsl/wsl-config, investigate if need?
-update: to make things more cool, network mode=mirrored is related with this

 so use https://tcpbin.com/ which selflessly provide a public tcp echo service for demo and test purpose